What’s the best way to relocate your belongings to Germany? We look at air, shipping, and road freight options for removals to Germany.

 Planning your move to Germany?
 Find the right international shipping options for you in minutes with Eurosender.
 Whether you're studying in Stuttgart or relocating your family to Frankfurt, compare global logistic specialists and find the best courier deals with Eurosender.

 Another important question is whether you should hire an international relocation company.
-This question largely depends on how much time you have and costs, as international moving companies typically take care of any potential issue that may arise which is ideal for time-strapped expats – but maybe not for tight budgets.
-How, then, do you decide which is the best international moving company and relocation option for you?
+This largely depends on how much time you have and your funds.
+International moving companies typically take care of any potential issue that may arise, which is ideal for time-strapped expats – but not for tight budgets.
+There are a number of relocation companies that can help with removals to Germany, including:

 Relocation to Germany by air freight

 It’s easy to send your belongings to Germany by air freight, with no shortage of major airports to choose from.
+These airports are conveniently located throughout the country.
 Using an air freight company, you can send your belongings to the following destinations:

 How to find air freight for international removal

-Shipping your belongings by shipping container to Germany is a relatively straightforward task, especially if you choose a door-to-door service.
+Shipping your belongings by containers to your new home is a relatively straightforward way of sorting your removals to Germany, especially if you choose a door-to-door service.

-Shipping freight doesn’t need to break the bank and can be a cost-effective way of moving your belongings, especially if you’re moving from far away or have large items.
+Shipping freight can be a cost-effective way of moving your belongings, especially if you’re moving to Germany from far away or have large items to transport.
 If you’re on a budget, it’s even possible to group your belongings with others for a better deal.

 Container ships: How the process works